datMaffin/vim-colors-bionik/README.md

 * green comments
 * familiar keyword colors
     - similar to Xcode, light visual studio 2010
-* uses italic and bold and underlined in the terminal
+* uses italic, bold and underlined in the terminal
 * terminal support
     - use the in the terminal defined (16) ANSI colors
     - provide a good experience on a variety of selected colors
 * GUI support
-    - use my specific colors for the different
+    - always uses the correct colors (see screenshot above)

 ## Recommendations
 ### Font